ahasc/tandem-test/README.md

 - I don't know how to categorize a behavior as an anomaly, but I can at least assume that a trace about a div with class "error-message" could be highlighted

 With these two informations, I generated an HTML report using a templating tool.

+## Industrialization

+Let's assume from now that we have a functionnal script that satisfy all requirements.

+I'm not sure it would be a golden solution regarding costs but, in order to use this script in a production context, I would propose the following solution :

+Currently, the file is stored inside an AWS S3 bucket.
+From there, it's possible to bind S3 events to EventBridge, allowing to run a StepFunction.
+I never used this service, but from what I understand in the presentation page, logs processing is a common use case.
+We could use it to take the file and spawn as much Lambda functions as needed to process each chunk of the file.
+Then, after all functions have finished, a final Lambda could process results and produce the report.
+Another steps could even be set up, like a notification event.